-Not every kids outgrows his or her love of trains!
+Not every kids outgrows thier love of trains!
 Here are two books to capture their attention.

-The Boundless, one of the critics’ favorite books last year, is an action packed adventure, just the kind of book that is currently grabbing my son’s attention.
+Take an action packed adventure aboard a mysterious train.
 Will embarks on the maiden voyage of "The Boundless", a train with 987 cars!
 One of those cars contains priceless treasures that nefarious individuals would like to get their hands on.
 Will teams up with colorful characters in order to save the train and the treasure.

-On the Blue Comet.
 Like the Hogwart's Express, the Blue Comet is a magical train that takes children on unexpected adventures.
 However, the Blue Comet crosses time and space, taking its riders back and forth between the 1920s, 1930s and 1940s.
 You can only board the Blue Comet if you possess an intense need to escape your current situation.
 That's exactly what happens when Oscar witnesses a crime.
 He is transported through time and must find his way back again.
-Suspenseful.

-Surviving the Applewhites.
-Jake has gotten kicked out of his last school and now has come to live with the eccentric, artistic, homeschooling Applewhite family.
-The father has taken on directing a local production of "The Sound of Music" and no one is more surprised than Jake when he finds he loves performing.
+Jake has gotten kicked out of his last school and is now living with the eccentric, artistic, homeschooling Applewhite family.
+The father is directing a local production of "The Sound of Music" and no one is more surprised than Jake when he discovers he loves performing.
 I loved the quirky characters and the boundless energy of this book.
 When the family has to pull together to get the show up after they are blackballed by a local stage mom, the results are hilariously successful.
 I really enjoy how the story reinforces the necessity of cooperation when putting on a play.
-I also recommend this as a terrific read aloud.
-A 2003 Newbery Honor book.

 Books For Future World Leaders:

-The Evolution of Calpurnia Tate.
-In 1899, Calpurnia loathes the expectations set for 12 year old girls; she'd much rather read Darwin's The Origin of Species and catch and study wildlife with her naturalist Granddaddy.
+In 1899, Calpurnia loathes the expectations set for 12-year old-girls; she'd much rather read Darwin's The Origin of Species and catch and study wildlife with her naturalist Granddaddy.
 I loved this tale of a girl coming of age at a time when natural science and engineering discoveries were changing the world.
-There is now a sequel, The Curious World of Calpurnia Tate.
+Be sure to pick up the sequel, The Curious World of Calpurnia Tate.